 What makes Vollmecke Orchards & CSA different?

 Farming experience.
-We have been a CSA farm for nearly 20 years and farming for over 25.
+We have been a CSA farm for 22 years and farming for over 30.
 We have learned a lot in this period of time and continue to hone how we do things.
-We work to improve both the farming side of things as well as offer more choice and services to our members.
+We continuously work to improve both the farming side of things as well as to offer more choice and services to our members.

-We have continued to add to our infrastructure for all these years, most recently a new cooler for our root crops and a new (and larger) share shed which allows our members to have a greater choice of produce instead of simply offering pre-packed shares.
+We have continued to add to our infrastructure for all these years.
+Most recently we’ve added our retail area so members and local residents can purchase superb local products beyond our own produce.
 It is amazing how much it costs to farm!
-Tractors, seeders, planters, cultivation equipment, harvest containers, refrigeration, irrigation pumps and pipes.
-The list goes on and on.
+Tractors, seeders, planters, cultivation equipment, harvest containers, refrigeration, irrigation pumps, and pipes.
+We’re always looking at ways to improve.

 How else do we stand out?